As a professional photographer, my clients often ask for advice on how to prepare for a session.

 - Use Smashbox products or similar brands that are designed for photo shoots and will not reflect the bright studio lights.

-We hope these three tips are helpful when preparing for your headshot session.
+We hope these tips are helpful when preparing for your headshot session.